 - Research and innovation risk is shared out across organisation/companies.

-One in seven companies in our 2017 survey is using or have used European programmes for innovation in the past three years.
+One in seven companies in our 2017 survey is using or has previously used European programmes for innovation in the past three years.

 This makes EU research programmes a critical source of funds for UK manufacturers.